gabelwright/Java-Grader/README.md

+## This project is currently in the process of going from a stand-alone program to a full web application.

 # Java-Grader

 Java-Grader is a python program written for Computer Science teachers to help evaluate student work.
 It works by taking students' classes/methods and adding custom main methods (test files) to them to create a complete java programs.
 The programs are then compiled and executed where all output is captured and written to a text file.
 It can add multiple main methods to each method/class as well.